akiru-brew/Vader-Juice/Readme.md

 <video src="breath.mp4"></video>

 Frustratingly it took 48 hours before the gravity started to drop.
 I spent a day convinced that i'd killed the yeast but it seemed to finally kick in.
 At least that was the case until the SG dropped to 1.046 where it sat for a week.
-I felt this was slightly too high a FG for a beer as I didn't want it to be too sweet so pitched some CL23 Mangrove JAcks premium wine yeast.
+I felt this was slightly too high a FG for a beer as I didn't want it to be too sweet so pitched some CL23 Mangrove Jacks premium wine yeast.
 I know, this isn't very precise but i wanted wanted some beer to survive at this stage.

 ## Actual figures